2023 Best Public Health Bachelor's Degree Schools in Indiana

 Read full report on Public Health at Purdue University - Main Campus

-Out of the 10 schools in Indiana that were part of this year’s ranking, Indiana University - Purdue University - Indianapolis landed the # 3 spot on the list.
-IUPUI is a very large public school located in the city of Indianapolis.
+A rank of #3 on this year’s list means Indiana University - Purdue University - Indianapolis is a great place for public health students working on their bachelor’s degree.
+IUPUI is a fairly large public school located in the city of Indianapolis.

 The average amount in student loans that public health majors at IUPUI take out while working on their Bachelor's Degree is $25,521.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $344.